wp-plugins/related-youtube-videos/readme.txt

 * the title of your current post, page or custom post type.
 * the tags of your current post, page or custom post type.
+* the categories of your current post, page or custom post type.
 * any keywords you specify.

 Also, this plugin offers you two ways to embed related videos: